 This engine is in the USA also known under the name of Diemech Turbine Solutions TP-100 and a RV-10 has been equipped with it.

 Has been under development from 1997 to 2009, the Innodyn turboprop engine had a direct spooled and a centrifugal compressor and radial inflow turbine.
 The fuel system is FADEC controlled and accepts diesel, JET, biodiesel and kerosene.
-They were never really open about the fuel consumption, but I expected it to be fairly high (13-15 USG/h).
+They were never really open about the fuel consumption, but I expected it to be fairly high (in the range of 13-15 USG/h).